Halesowen Abbey: Legitimacy challenged

-During 1278 the tenants challenged the very basis of abbot's lordship over them.
-The abbot and convent petitioned the king in parliament to obtain help in their dispute with the men of the manor of Halesowen who, on the plea that from of old they had belonged to the royal demesne, were refusing to render their feudal customs and services.
-Towards the end of the year the abbot and some canons were assaulted at Beoley.
+In 1278, the tenants challenged the very basis of the abbot's lordship over them.
+The abbot and convent petitioned the king in parliament to obtain help in their dispute with the men of the manor of Halesowen, who, on the plea that from of old they had belonged to the royal demesne, were refusing to render their feudal customs and services.
+Towards the end of the year, the abbot and some canons were assaulted at Beoley.
 It is unclear how this was related to their dispute with their tenants but Godfrey Giffard, the bishop of Worcester, considered it serious enough to instruct the deans of Warwick, Pershore, and Wick to excommunicate those responsible.
 It seems that a substantial number of tenants boycotted the abbot's court: Ketel's name is on a list of 21 essoins (excuses for absence) for the 20 November 1279 session that had to be stitched to the side of the record.

 Instead of rushing to the aid of the convent, Edward I had scented an opportunity to recover royal estates and had a writ of quo warranto issued, compelling the abbot to state under what authority he held the manor.
 The abbot was able to refer to King John's charter and Henry III's confirmation of 1127, settling the case.
 Ketel then faced a reckoning in the manorial court, where he was fined 100 shillings for his part in denying the abbot's authority in the king's court.
 He was allowed to pay in biannual installments of ten shillings, on the Nativity of Saint John the Baptist (24 June) and Christmas Day.
 The abbot portrayed himself as magnanimous in allowing Roger to keep his land, albeit at the lord's discretion, as a copyholder.
-Pledges from his neighbours at Illey show that he had support and he may have been bringing a test case.
+Pledges from his neighbours at Illey show that he had support, and he may have been bringing a test case.